 4. Ensure that a contract of employment is in place.

-Perfect Household Staff will offer you a template as part of our service.
+Perfect Household Staff offer a tailored contract of employment.

 Employing Domestic Staff

 To see a wider range of Household Staff such as butlers, chauffeurs, chefs, personal assistant, etc... please click on the link - Household Staff for Hire

 To find Specialist Childcare Services, please click on the link - Specialist Childcare Services